shedeen2109/Pillage-Plunder/README.md

 I did not finish porting this game to GameMaker: Studio, so some things may be broken when you attempt to import it, but for the most part it should work.
 I DO NOT intend to specifically/extensively help anyone with porting this game to Studio; I will leave that up to you.
-I just don't have enough time to address every question about the game you might have, but if you contact me through email at gravity.games@outlook.com, chances are I will respond and try to help if I can.
+I just don't have enough time to address every question about the game you might have, but if you contact me through email at gravity (dot) games (at) outlook (dot) com, chances are I will respond and try to help if I can.
 If I get some free time to devote to porting Pillage to Studio myself, I will do so, but I can't make any guarantees.

 Remember that this is now open source software - if you implement a new feature I encourage you to share with others